ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 ---

 > [Craft Conf](https://craft-conf.com/){:target="_blank"} is a two day conference in Budapest, aimed at talks surrounding the 'Software as a craftsmanship' idea.
-JWorks was present this year on 10 and 11 May and we would love to give you an overview of some of the talks we attended.
+JWorks was present this year on the 10th and 11th of May and we would love to give you an overview of some of the talks we attended.

 <div class="the-toc">